pdrummond/pauldrummond.dev/src/posts/thoughts-on-interviewing.md

 <!-- end -->

-I prefer a single-stage "informal chat" approach where possible.
-Often I find this approach to be more than enough to get a good idea of a candidate's skillset, especially if they have a lot of experience.
+I prefer a single-stage "informal chat" approach where possible, usually around an hour long.
+For me, it's the best way to get a good idea of a candidate's skillset, especially if they have a lot of experience.
 I don't see very much value in technical code tests.
 In my opinion the only thing worse than a mandated technical code test is an on-the-spot, while-we-watch mandated